mukobi/MLAB-Transformers-From-Scratch/README.md

 # TODO
-- [ ] Delete more non-transformers stuff
+- [X] Delete more non-transformers or non-essential stuff
 - [ ] Delete duplicated transformer solution file
 - [ ] Organize files to be much simpler (BERT and GPT2 folders)
+- [ ] Redo requirements by creating a fresh venv
 - [ ] Run testing code for BERT
 - [ ] Refactor testing code into pytest or unittest
 - [ ] Create starter file for you with empty stubs